ansible/ansible-navigator/README.md

 [//]: # (DO-NOT-REMOVE-docs-intro-START)

-A text-based user interface (TUI) for the Red Hat Ansible Automation Platform.
+A text-based user interface (TUI) for Ansible.

 A demo of the interface can be found [on YouTube][YT demo].